formal-php/orm/documentation/terminology.md

 - an `or` composition of 2 specifications

 In essence this boolean logic represented via objects.
 With them you can create almost any filter.
 And it enforces the precedence of operations (thus no implicits).

+## Effect

+An `Effect` is the mechanism to update multiple aggregates directly at the `Adapter` level.